 For further reading, you’ll find a Twitter article explaining the difference between public and protected accounts here.

 Additional Privacy Settings

-On the same “Privacy and safety” menu, you’ll find some additional settings you may wish to tweak to improve your privacy, whether or not you opt to protect your profile.
+On the same “Privacy and safety” menu, you will find some additional settings that you may wish to tweak to improve your privacy.

 One worth taking particular notice of is the “Tweet with a location” option, which controls whether you add a location to your tweets.
-In most cases it’s worth ensuring this is switched off, unless you particularly want to advertise where you are.
-If you’ve had this setting on in the past and change your mind, there’s also an option to “Delete location information” from your previous tweets.
+In most cases, it is worth switching this off unless you particularly want to advertise where you are.
+If you’ve had this setting on in the past and decide to stop sharing, there’s an option to “Delete location information” from your previous tweets.

 If you’re trying to keep a low profile on Twitter and wish to make it more difficult for people to find you, you can also uncheck the two boxes on this screen that allow people to find you using your email address and phone number.

 The “Receive Direct Messages from anyone” option is another you’ll probably want to ensure is unticked.
-This will prevent scammers and fraudsters sending you direct messages enticing you to questionable websites.
+This will prevent scammers and fraudsters sending you direct messages inviting you to dodgy websites.
 By leaving this unticked, you ensure that only your followers can send you a direct message.

 There are also a few other options in this section that are worth considering, such as not allowing people to tag you in photos, and controlling how easy it is for people to add you to Twitter team accounts.

 Blocking People on Twitter

 If you wish to block people on Twitter completely for whatever reason - there are two easy ways to do it.